i-am-1547/Pekora-Reborn/README.md

 ---

 If you have any issues, send me a message on my [Korone Profile](https://www.pekora.zip/users/8455/profile) (soon I will open a Discord).

+# NOTE: I WILL CONTINUE TO RELEASE UPDATES FOR THIS THEME